RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/GPSLocations.md

 ### Solution

 **Text of the programming task**
 Design and implement the Java class GPSLocations.
-The class shall be used to store GPSPoint objects in a HashMap to be accessed by the name of location related to the GPSPoint.
+The class shall be used to store GPSPoint objects in a HashMap to be accessed by the name of a location related to the GPSPoint.
 The class shall provide methods to add a new GPSPoint and its name, to remove a GPSPoint by its name and to get a stored the GPSPoint by its related name.
 A method named 'getAllLocationNames' shall provide a list of all the names of the stored GPSPoints.
 Implement a main method to demonstrate the functionality of this class.

 | **Learning objective**                           | **Task type**   | **Complexity** |